 In this tutorial, I will be going through the process of installing and setting up Windows 10 IoT Core for the Raspberry Pi.

 For those who don’t know Windows 10 IoT Core is a version of the Windows 10 operating system built just for IoT devices such as the Raspberry Pi.
-This is very useful if you plan on utilizing something like UWP to write your application, it also gives you access to Windows 10’s core, and its wide variety of features.
+It is very useful if you plan on utilizing something like UWP to write your application, it also gives you access to Windows 10’s core and its wide variety of features.

 I very briefly go into coding and pushing applications to the device.
-If you need to learn more about how to do things, then I highly recommend looking at some of Microsoft’s documentation as it is very thorough.
+If you need to learn more about how to do things, then I highly recommend looking at some of Microsoft’s documentation as it is extensive.

 Please note to complete this tutorial you will need either a Raspberry Pi 2 or a Raspberry Pi 3.
-This is unsupported on other versions of the Raspberry Pi.
+This operating system is unsupported on other versions of the Raspberry Pi.

 To be able to install Windows 10 IoT on the Raspberry Pi correctly you will need the following pieces of equipment.